fifth grader in Transylvania’s isolated town of Sighet, I had

 or English.
 The pressure was on us to take up Russian, thus proving that we

-were all students loyal to the dictator Socialist” Nicole Ceausescu’s “Socialist
+were all students loyal to the dictator Socialist” Nicolae Ceausescu’s “Socialist

-Government” (read Romanian Communism allied with Moscow), but consciously I
+Government” brand (read Romanian Communism allied with Moscow), but consciously I

 detested that system.

-the “Berlin Wall,” short for the long wall that kept the people of Communist
+the fall of the “Berlin Wall,” short for the long wall that kept the people of

-countries locked and unable to escape.
-But more later about how Jim found me as
+Communist countries locked and unable to escape.
+But more later about how Jim

 of only 30,000 people, we were proud to recognize Eliezer "Elie" Wiesel (born 1928) as our most prominent citizen long